-- 6. The Isle of Wight Council (IOWC), as a Local Highway Authority, has a duty to ensure the expeditious and safe movement of people, services, and goods on the island's highway. - 7.
-Various requests for changes on the network, from residents, businesses, Parish / Town Councils and Ward Cllrs, are submitted daily to Island Roads (IR).
-All requests are assessed and prioritised by the Island Roads' highway engineers, applying appropriate engineering methods, traffic (collision) data, and potential impact on the road safety. - 8.
+6. The Isle of Wight Council (IOWC), as a Local Highway Authority, has a duty to ensure the expeditious and safe movement of people, services, and goods on the island's highway.

+- 7. Various requests for changes on the network, from residents, businesses, Parish / Town and Community Councils and Ward Cllrs, are submitted daily to Island Roads (IR).
+All requests are assessed and prioritised by the Island Roads' highway engineers, applying appropriate engineering methods, traffic surveys data and collision data, and potential impact on the road safety. - 8.
 As a result, improvements that will enhance safety on the highway are identified each year, implementing of which would require review of the existing parking restrictions, traffic flow direction, and possibly width / weight restrictions. - 9.
 The Council has previously adopted a two-year cycle of rolling reviews, called Traffic Regulation Order (TRO) reviews.
-The island was divided into 6 virtual areas known as Districts, and the aim is all districts to be reviewed by the end of the next financial year 2023/24 ensuring that the whole Island will be reviewed using similar strategic approach and that the traffic regulations across the Island remain consistent. - 10.
-In this occasion, all request for Ryde in District 3, were assessed and respective proposals were designed by IR's highways engineers and TRO technician, ready for Consultation at the beginning of this year.
+The island was divided into 6 virtual areas known as Districts, and the aim is all districts to be reviewed by the end of the next financial year 2023/24 ensuring that the whole island will be reviewed using similar strategic approach and that the traffic regulations across the island remain consistent. - 10.
+In this occasion, all request for Ventnor in District 5, were assessed and respective proposals were designed by IR's highways engineers and TRO technician, ready for consultation at the beginning of last year.
 The proposals were prioritised and agreed with the PFI Contract Management Team (CMT) in line with the IOWC's obligations as a Local Highway Authority.